-Between May 25 and September 13 Niagara Health has performed about 1,200 emergency and 3,750 elective surgeries, including cataract, orthopedic, vascular, and gynecological procedures.
+Between May 25 and November 15, Niagara Health has performed 1,924 emergency and 7,450 elective surgeries, including cataract, orthopedic, vascular, and gynecological procedures.

 During the pandemic, we have been placing an increasing focus on virtual care – using video conferencing and telephone calls – to meet the needs of our patients, and support safety by reducing traffic in and out of the hospital.
 Virtual care will be a bigger part of our services moving forward, especially as we gradually resume services.

 We’re thankful for the community’s patience during this time and we ask for your continued understanding as we work as quickly and safely as we can to re-introduce services.
 Niagara Health had to postpone over 3,000 procedures due to COVID, and the pandemic is not over yet, so it will take time to see everyone who has been waiting for care.

 Please remember to: